Lindenk/digging_deep/spec.md

 ### Underground ###

-#### Magma Forge ####
+#### Volcanic tiles ####

+A magma forge can be placed on these.
 Used to make higher level items.
-Found in tech 1 underground areas.
+Found in larger areas in higher teir caverns.

 #### Underground Ore Field ####

 Large deposits of generated ore (iron, copper, coal, or stone in vanilla)

-#### Underground Diamonite Deposit ####
+#### Underground Diamonite or Strominium Deposit ####

-Deposit of diamonite ore.
-Deposits are larger in higher tech caverns.
+Deposit of diamonite and/or strominium ore.
+Deposits are larger in higher teir caverns.

 #### Geothermal Vent ####

-Found in larger quantities in higher tech caverns.
+Found in larger quantities in higher teir caverns.
 Provides power with a geothermal generator is built on top.